Here’s a video of a tour of the hybrid lab where the catheter is done.

 OK, so you’re coming into hospital for a cardiac catheter.
 You will want to know what is going to happen during your stay on the ward.

 This guide will provide general information about cardiac catheters.
-There are many different reasons for this intervention ranging from a diagnostic catheter to coil occlusions and insertion of amplatz devices.
+There are many different reasons for this intervention ranging from a just taking pictures and measurements, to coil occlusions of ‘extra’ blood vessels and insertion of devices to close holes in the heart.
 Most of the care given is the same but some parts of the treatment may differ, your nurse will tell you exactly what iwill happen to you.

 If you are staying in hospital, even for the day, the nurses will have to “admit” you.
 This is where a couple of forms have to be filled in, just asking about yourself, nothing too taxing!